yuekaizhang/dynamo/docs/guides/README.md

 - :runner: dynamo run: quickly spin up a server to experiment with a specified model, input and output target.
 - :palm_up_hand: dynamo serve: compose a graph of workers locally and serve.
-- :hammer: (Experiemental) dynamo build: containerize either the entire graph or parts of graph to multiple containers
+- :hammer: (Experimental) dynamo build: containerize either the entire graph or parts of graph to multiple containers
-- :rocket: (Experiemental) dynamo deploy: deploy to K8 with helm charts or custom operators
+- :rocket: (Experimental) dynamo deploy: deploy to K8 with helm charts or custom operators

 For more detailed examples on serving LLMs with disaggregated serving, KV aware routing, etc,  please refer to [LLM deployment examples](https://github.com/ai-dynamo/dynamo/blob/main/examples/llm/README.md)